• Free shipping on all orders

 Frequently Asked Questions

-No, it is not possible to perform chest compressions on a fish and this can be very dangerous.
+No, it is impossible to perform chest compressions on a fish, which can be very dangerous.
 Fish do not have lungs so chest compressions will not work in the same way that they do in humans.
 You can gently rub a fish’s underbelly to encourage water flow over the gills, but it is not recommended to do chest compressions.

 Hepper_divider_fish_v1-2